Madsen03/Echo-League-Rules/RULES.md

         1. This will be used for any tiebreaker playoffs, and for organizing for playoffs
     3. Single Elimination playoffs
 3. Each region will have 3 Divisions: An A-Tier, B-Tier, and C-Tier Division
-    1. If some regions are underpopulated, we may reduce the number of tiers to help better fill divisions
+    1. If some regions are underpopulated, we may reduce the number of tiers to help better fill divisions.
+Group sizes may also be adjusted to better serve underpopulated divisions
 4. Each division will be limited to the number of teams allowed
     1. There must be enough teams to fill enough groups to allow for  4, 8, or 16 playoff teams
     2. Some groups may be padded with "BYE WEEK" teams if there are not enough registrations
     3. If we have too many registrations for one division, and cannot resolve it using a reasonable amount of "BYE WEEK" teams, we will remove teams by registration date
+        1. Teams will be removed recentness of team registration date
 5. The following match types and their series lengths are as follows:
     1. Group stage games will be a best of two.
     2. Plaoff stage games will be a best of three.